carlacotas/python-google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 The consistency in column names, column types and number of columns in each dataframe makes it possible that the 12 dataframes can be combined into only one dataframe for analyzing 12 months of data.

 ```
-#combining the 12 dataframes into only 1 dataframe

 dataframes = [CyclisticTripData_2024_01, CyclisticTripData_2024_02, CyclisticTripData_2024_03,
               CyclisticTripData_2024_04, CyclisticTripData_2024_05, CyclisticTripData_2024_06,
               CyclisticTripData_2024_07, CyclisticTripData_2024_08, CyclisticTripData_2024_09,